 It was a mere five weeks ago that we revealed what was to go into the old Chesser Cellars building, but already The Henry Austin is opening its doors.
-A fabulous launch party was held on the 1st of June to show guests a preview of what to expect when they officially open their doors on the 6th of June.
+A fabulous launch party was held on the 1st of June to show guests a preview of what to expect when they officially open on the 6th of June.

 Guests were greeted by bubbly wait staff and gifted on arrival with a glass of Bollinger champagne, two Yum Cha tokens and an extra drink token to cash in at the bar.
 The building had an old-world class to it – from the modest chandeliers to the warm wood panelling to the tapered candles centring most tables.

 Owner Maxwell James Mason then presented a guided tour of the venue, his proper English accent only adding to The Henry Austin’s classic charm.
 Amongst the many formal dining and quirky event spaces there is a wine cellar far below the ground that houses wines from thirty-three different wineries.
 The unique factor about the cellar is that each column is rented by a particular winery that can stock it with a number of different wines of their own making.
 Every Friday at 5pm each of these wineries will take a turn hosting a free wine tasting at The Henry Austin.
 The cellar also doubles as a takeaway bottle shop, or if one of the six whites or reds on the dining menu doesn’t take your fancy, guests can pick any bottle from the cellar they like and drink it at their table for a $15 corkage fee.